mklabs/make/readme.md

 ## Makefile

-Here is a quick description of Makefiles syntax, with bake differences highlighted.
+Here is a quick description of Makefiles syntax, with make differences highlighted.

 ### Bash scripting